 The Benefits of Using a Stability Ball

 Experiencing the negative effects of sitting in an office chair?
-Here are five benefits of sitting on a stability ball:
+Here are five benefits of sitting on an exercise ball:

 Burn Extra Calories